What Goes on Tour: Plot synopsis

 When they turn up at their next gig, they find their reputation for damaging equipment has preceded them and the club owner turns them away.

 That night at the bar, Bret and Jemaine are invited to sit with the members of the North Jersey University Women's Water Polo team.
 After finding out they are in a band, the women ask for their autographs and suggest partying in the boys' room.
 Bret and Jemaine head upstairs first and, on the way up to their room, sing "Mermaid".

 The guys wait all night, with Murray banished to sleep in the bathroom, but the women do not show up.
 The next morning, they discover that the team has used their autographs and room number to charge a large bar bill to the band's room.
-To make things worse, Brett fails to put the parking brake on in Murray's car after parking it, causing it to slide into a swimming pool.
+To make things worse, Bret fails to put the parking brake on in Murray's car after parking it, causing it to slide into a swimming pool.

 A furious Murray quits as manager and storms off to walk home.
 Left without a way home, Bret and Jemaine are forced to ask Mel and Doug for a lift.
 When they catch up with Murray on the highway, they successfully manage to make up with him by giving him the gift they had bought for him earlier.
 It turns out to be a leather suit just like theirs.

 The happy threesome head for their final gig in 'Central Park'.
 The band discovers, however, that Murray has misled them.
 The gig turns out to be in "a central park" in Newark.

 The concert is titled Newark Summer Jam '07.

 Over the end credits, we see Murray on his mobile phone trying to explain to his boss why he has been absent from work all week.